punxaphil/maxi-media-player/README.md

 # groups specific
 groupsTitle: ''
 hideGroupCurrentTrack: true # default is false, which means song/track info for groups will be shown
+compactGroups: true # default is false.
+Makes the groups section more compact.

 # grouping specific
 groupingTitle: ''